An allergy is defined as an inappropriate and harmful response of the body’s immune system to substances that are in normal instances harmless.

-Allergy classification according to reaction type is explained below.
 While most allergic reactions are mediated by IgE, the systems that lead to the different types of reactions involve a whole cascade of events that researchers divided into the following types:

 - Type I allergies, also called immediate allergies are the most common types of allergies.
 Examples include hay fever, asthma, food allergies, and insect allergies.
 These allergies are usually a result of our bodies reacting to the protein molecules in the allergen by increasing the amount of IgE in the body.

-- Type II allergies, known as cytotoxic hypersensitivity allergies are less* common and lead to a severe reaction that can damage blood cells.
+- Type II allergies, known as cytotoxic hypersensitivity allergies, are less common and lead to a severe reaction that can damage blood cells.
 They are called cytotoxic because they lead to an immune response that leads to cell death.
 The usual cause of these types of allergies is medication.

-- Type III allergies are also called immune-complex reactions and they are more common than type II allergies.
+- Type III allergies are also called immune-complex reactions, and they are more common than type II allergies.
 These allergies are characterized by tissue damage that happens as a result of the formation of an immune antigen-antibody complex that starts accumulating in different bodily tissue causing damage.
 The tissue usually affected includes the kidneys, blood vessels, the joints, and the skin.